longlostjames/kasbex-signal/README.md

 # KASBEX Signal Processing

-This repository contains the signal processing and radar control scripts for the KASBEX (KArlsruhe Scanning Bistatic EXperiment) campaign.
+This repository contains the signal processing and radar control scripts for the KASBEX campaign.

 ## Overview